Pylons/pyramid/docs/narr/views.rst

-Such a registration as the one directly above implies that the view name will be ``my_view``, registered with a ``context`` argument that matches any model type, using no permission, registered against requests with any request method, request type, request param, route name, or containment.
+Such a registration as the one directly above implies that the view name will be ``my_view``, registered with a ``context`` argument that matches any resource type, using no permission, registered against requests with any request method, request type, request param, route name, or containment.